Discussed elsewhere, I organise my bioinformatics projects like this:

 - Snakefile

 Here, the top level snakemake script controls the running of all scripts and the compiling of all documents.
-My labbooks are stored as R-markdown documents and get compiled / knitted to .pdfs by the packages rmarkdown and knitr.
+My labbooks are stored as R-markdown documents and get compiled / knitted to .pdf

 rule compile_markdown: